sirgallo/quicfiletransfer/Readme.md

 [0RTT](https://http3-explained.haxx.se/en/quic/quic-0rtt) has also been enabled, which reduces the number of handshakes needed to make a secure connection.

-A `MD5` checksum is calculated as well for the transferred file to verify that the content is the same as the source file.
+An optional `MD5` checksum can be calculated as well for the transferred file to verify that the content is the same as the source file.
 The server provides its own `MD5` for comparison once the file is written.
+However, this would only be an additional level of redundancy as `quic` has a reliability guarantee already built into the protocol.

 ## cmd